-Further safety concerns are delaying the implementation of additional jabs.
-Amongst a long list of types of adverse events, there is an increasing trend of reports of people suffering the serious adverse event known as myocarditis (inflammation of the heart muscle) and consequently ending up in A&E after injection.
+Some safety concerns are delaying the implementation of additional jabs.
+Amongst a long list of types of adverse events, there are rare reports of people suffering the serious adverse event known as myocarditis (inflammation of the heart muscle) and consequently ending up in A&E after injection.

 Increase in adverse events in young men